kalebabram/r-grumps/README.md

 For more information about these modes please see the white paper: https://doi.org/10.1101/2022.12.19.521123

+**Note:** This repository is only for the R portion of `r-grumps`.
+Please see the full repository for more information: https://www.github.com/kalebabram/grumps.git

 ## Installation

 `grumps` is installable from conda, pip or from source.